February 14, 2023

 Ambient Temperature

 Excessively cold temperatures can significantly decrease charging speeds and increase the time it takes to charge because they slow down the chemical process of charging.
 Temperatures that are too high speed up the chemical process and can accelerate battery degradation.
-The optimal range for battery charging is between 32°F and 86°F. Most cars kept in a garage will fall within this temperature range.
+The optimal temperature range for battery charging is between 32°F and 86°F. Most cars kept in a garage will fall within this temperature range.

 EV Charging Station Types And Charging Durations